vitostancec/From-The-Bottom-Up-Card-Game/README.md

 The player must sort the cards from the smallest number to the largest, but he doesn't know which cards the computer has.

-If the player wants to discard one of his cards, he presses it.
+If the player wants to discard one of his cards, they presses it.

-If player wants the computer to discard the card with the lowest number, he presses the computer button.
+If player wants the computer to discard the card with the lowest number, they presses the computer button.

 If the smallest card is not thrown, the game stops.